-About configuration files
+About configuration files in ITSI

 Splunk IT Service Intelligence configuration information is stored in configuration files.
 These files are identified by the